noahehall/theBookOfNoah/0current/security/websecurity.md

 - defense in depth: secure your application with redundancies
   - consider and enforce security at every level of the stack
   - enabling failures at one level to be mitigated by other strategies
+  - always good to dos no matter what
+    - remove uneeded software from your server

 - principle of least privilege: demands that every process and appliation run only with the permissions it needs to perform its permitted functions
   - so if an attacker compromises component A, they shouldnt be able to compromise component B